cateschi/Time_varying_correlation/README.md

 * ``restricted``:  if ``TRUE``, it restricts the model to have a time-constant correlation.
 * ``se`` is the ``len`` times 5 matrix of the standard errors of the GREG estimates.
 * ``sim_h`` is the number of simulations used in the indirect inference estimation.
+* ``states_noerr`` is a vector of indices for the state variables that do not have an error term in the transition equation.
+* ``VARgamma`` is the variance of the estimated parameter vector (phi) used in the cubic splines specification of the time-varying correlation.
 * ``y`` is the 6 times ``len`` matrix that contains the observed series.
 * ``W`` is the ``len`` times ``k`` matrix of cubic splines weights (it is the output of the ``Weights`` function).